arcs-/medium-button/README.md

 Follow the steps on the [MediumEditor Page](https://github.com/daviferreira/medium-editor)

-Then you can setup your custom buttons
+Then you can then setup your custom buttons

 HTML buttons
 ```javascript